jjotterson/datapungibea/README.md

 data.NIPAVintageTables()   #list the url of the vintage datasets

-#T10101 Annual and Quarterly data of the last dataseet released before or on the given date.
+#T10101 Annual and Quarterly data of the first dataseet released before or on the given date.
 data.NIPAVintage('T10101',Title='Section 1',releaseDate='2018-01-22')

 #tables may change name over time; so, NIPAVintage query a substring